 - James William McGregor of Glasgow died on 18th October 1906

 - Alfred Ernest Bagnall of Westcliff-on-Sea, Essex died on 19th October 1906

 A further passenger who died from diphtheria seven weeks after the accident:

 - Peggy Robertson aged 3 years, daughter of Sgt.
-Robertson; Peggy died on 10th November 1906, not long after returning home with her mother
+Robertson; Peggy died on 10th November 1906, soon after she and her mother were discharged from Grantham Hospital

 There is more about the accident in our page people and incidents in the history of Grantham North signal box.